FrontEndART/SonarQube-plug-in/README.md

 - Custom dashboard for packages, classes, methods and clone classes/instances

+- CloneViewer for comparing and managing code duplications

 - And many more...

 The plug-in is compatible with the latest LTS version 6.7[^1] and the latest version 7.5 of the platform, which can be obtained from its [website].